ROCm/TransferBench/docs/how to/running-transferbench-customized.rst

     ./TransferBench cmdline 1G "1 1 (G0->G0->G1)"

-  Running the preceding command produces the same result as using a configuration file that contains the following line:
+  This produces the same result as a configuration file containing:

   .. code-block:: shell